Cities around the world are planning activities and events to celebrate World Habitat Day and World Cities Day

 Mr. Wael Al-Ashhab, the Head of Country Program at UN-Habitat ensured the importance of establishing urban observatory centers in different regions across Sudan to monitor the indicated urban challenges;

-Mr. Khalafalla Omer, a Member of Royal Town Planning Institute called for building urban participatory councils for each locality to identify and priorities the most urban challenges within cities borders through community driven methodology in order to insure democratic decision making process;
+Mr. Khalafalla Omer, a member of Royal Town Planning Institute called for creating urban participatory councils for each locality to identify and priorities the most urban challenges within cities borders through community driven methodology in order to insure democratic decision making process;

 Mr. Malik Dongula, the President of Contractors Union claimed for specified timeframe to accelerate the handover of SNUP to ministerial council for final presidential approval;

 Mr. Ali Abbas, lecturer at Alzaiem Alazhari University asked for organizing lunching event where all stakeholders are invited to be informed about the new policies;